Choosing the Right Hangar Door System: Sliding vs. Vertical-Lifting - Spantech

 • Maintenance needs: Bottom tracks must be kept clear of debris, ice, and snow to avoid malfunctions.

-• Space requirement: You’ll need a designated stacking area (“door garage”) to house the panels when open, especially relevant in single-bay hangars.
+• Space requirement: In single-bay hangars, you’ll need a designated stacking area (“door garage”) to house the panels, which can increase hangar costs and plot lease costs.

 Vertical-Lifting Doors